mikerst/mikethomas.design/src/work/reimagining-making-emails.md

 Working as part of a cross-functional product team, my role focused on the creation and distribution of an up to date email design library, refactoring our HTML email codebase to make it simpler and easier to use, as well as educating other members of the team regarding how to make use of all the new assets and resources through one-to-one sessions, and written documentation.

-Work needed to be completed up over a 2-3 month period.
+Work needed to be completed over a 2-3 month period.

 ## Desired outcomes

 Translating the problems outlined above in to some simple outcomes was an initial first step to help orient the work.
-If the following ring true once the work is done, we know we've made an impactful difference.
+If the following rang true once the work was done, we'd know that we'd made an impactful difference.

 1. Design colleagues should have a set of documented, easy-to-use assets to work from.
 2. Engineering colleagues should be able to access all HTML in a way that suits engineering workflows.